Visual templates are an underpinning tool in graphic facilitation. They are helpful for visualising and exploring a variety of topics.

 Here are some ways I’d use each template:

 – Display it on the wall.
 Ask students to work in pairs or small groups.
 Give each group some post its.
 Ask them to write the advantages and disadvantages of each energy source on their post its.
 Discuss all the responses as a whole class.
 Students could then do some research to find out some facts, write a report or deliver a presentation.

 – Display the template in an online whiteboard such Jamboard, Mural or Miro.
 Ask students to think of ways they could reduce plastic or ways they do reduce plastic.
 Ask them to add their ideas using annotation tools in the video conferencing software or using virtual post its.

 Ways to save electricity.

 – You could use this in a similar way to those above.
 You could also use all three templates together as a ‘paper carousel’.
 Ask students to work in three groups.
 Give each group one of the templates.
 Ask them to add their ideas using post its.
-After five minutes or so, pass the template to the next table (or ask them to walk to the next template if they’re hanging on the wall) and ask them to add any additional ideas.
+After five minutes or so, pass the template to the next table (or ask them to walk to the next template if you’ve hung them on the wall) and ask them to add any additional ideas.
 Repeat the process until each group has interacted with each visual template.
-Then share ideas and discuss as a whole.
+Then share ideas and discuss as a whole class.

 How would you use these in class?
 What language points might you focus on?